mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-09.md

 When the application invokes the `chat` method, the `PromptInjectionGuard` guardrail will be executed first.
 If it fails, an exception is thrown and the offensive user message is not passed to _main_ LLM.

 Before going further, we need to update the `dev.langchain4j.quarkus.workshop.CustomerSupportAgentWebSocket` class a bit.

-==Edit the `dev.langchain4j.quarkus.workshop.CustomerSupportAgentWebSocket` class to become:==
+Edit the `dev.langchain4j.quarkus.workshop.CustomerSupportAgentWebSocket` class to become:

 ```java hl_lines="8 24-32" title="CustomerSupportAgentWebSocket.java"
 --8<-- "../../section-1/step-09/src/main/java/dev/langchain4j/quarkus/workshop/CustomerSupportAgentWebSocket.java"